-Elody has two groups of users:
+Elody helps two different groups of people:

 Any developer can upload their programs to our platform, just like anyone can contribute to Wikipedia.